 The District opted to continue the local ban on landfill disposal of leaves, grass, brush, and garden waste even though the State repealed portions of the yard waste ban in 1995.
-Commercial brush receiving at the yard waste site and loading of compost/mulch were discontinued in 1997 but due to public demand, commercial brush receiving was reinstated.
+Commercial brush receiving at the yard waste site and loading of compost/mulch were discontinued in 1997, but due to public demand, commercial brush receiving was reinstated.
 Residents may still self-load during regular Recycling Center business hours as supplies are available.
 In the spring of 2000, the District took delivery of a new, self-contained, windrow turner.
 This replaced the pull-type turner used since the inception of the yard waste program in 1990.
 The new turner, funded in part by a \$100,000 Traditional Grant from IDEM, improved the efficiency of processing yard waste due to its single pass capability.
 The machine also utilizes a high-speed drum, which helps break down the yard waste much quicker.

 In the Spring of 2001, the City of Columbus began accepting yard waste in Toter carts only.
 The new format meant cleaner compost, since plastic bags were omitted from the program.
-The District Education Coordinator assisted the City in educating the public of its new collection method at various

-Mayors' Town Meetings.
+The District Education Coordinator assisted the City in educating the public of its new collection method at various Mayors' Town Meetings.
 As always, residents are encouraged to leave yard waste on the lawn.
 The technique of mulching your grass and leaves returns valuable nutrients to the lawn, prevents weeds from seeding, and helps keep moisture in during dry summer days.

 In 2002, the District began selling its overstocked mulch as a means of recapturing grinding costs.
 In 2008, the District recovered \$73,391.56 from the sale of mulch and compost, covering all costs of the grinding operation.
 A supply is always available at no cost to local residents.
 In 2004, the District began its Friday only loading program (April through October).
 Residents can get a pick-up truck size load of compost or mulch loaded for \$10.00.
 Hours for the program are Friday's only from 2:00pm - 4:30pm.
 In 2008, two days at the end of March were set aside to load compost and mulch for senior citizens and we continue to offer this popular program.
 A new loader was purchased for use in the yard waste site in 2016.
-In 2017, we also sold leaf compost as well as our overstocked mulch to a landscape business through a bidding process.
+In 2017, we also sold leaf only compost in addition to mixed compost as well as our overstocked mulch to a landscape business through a bidding process.
+During the COVID Closure of our Recycling Center and Offices the Yard Waste site remained open but there were limited public loading programs.